jnozzi/cocoadev.com/SiteContent/General/GettingValueOfNSTextFields.markdown

 ----

-I'm very much new to all of this - how does one use [[NSControl]] in place of the sourceField in that code?
+I'm very much new to all of this - how does one use General/NSControl in place of the sourceField in that code?

 Thanks!

 Any messages that can be sent to the a class's super class can be sent to the class.
-Therefore any message that can be sent to [[NSControl]] can be sent to your text field.  e.g. [sourceField stringValue].
-Please read the manual on [[NSControl]] for the available features.
+Therefore any message that can be sent to General/NSControl can be sent to your text field.  e.g. [sourceField stringValue].
+Please read the manual on General/NSControl for the available features.

 ----

-IIRC, it's "string", rather than "stringValue", in [[NSTextView]].
-If that's correct, then there should also be an "attributedString" message in there somewhere related to [[NSTextView]].
-Why use [[NSTextView]]?
+IIRC, it's "string", rather than "stringValue", in General/NSTextView.
+If that's correct, then there should also be an "attributedString" message in there somewhere related to General/NSTextView.
+Why use General/NSTextView?
 More options of course!
-Then, after typing this comment, I realized that you're just using [[NSTextField]].
+Then, after typing this comment, I realized that you're just using General/NSTextField.
 Oh, well.
 That's stringValue.
 Not many other options.